-For over five years Domina Law Group pc llo has been working with landowners
+For nearly a decade, Domina Law Group pc llo has been working with landowners

 and concerned groups in investigating legal issues and challenging TransCanada